pyokosmeme/FGtoAshes/TIE/TIEvβ_2.md

 *   the **learning rate** in training is analogous to **temperature**.
     $T_{\text{train}} \propto \eta \quad (\text{scale set by gradient-noise covariance / curvature}).$
 *   Warmup–decay **anneals $T_{\text{train}}$**: high $\eta$ sets a high $T_{\text{train}}$ for exploration; decays lower $T_{\text{train}}$ to settle into wide, low-loss basins.
 *   the loss landscape has "river valleys": flat, slow directions and sharp, fast directions. the training process involves rapidly equilibrating in the sharp "valley" directions (the fast, thermal dynamics) while slowly drifting along the flat "river" directions (the slow, entropic dynamics).
+Thi
-This holds locally under a quadratic approximation; outside that regime the analogy guides hypotheses rather than dictates equalities.
+*   s holds locally under a quadratic approximation; outside that regime the analogy guides hypotheses rather than dictates equalities.
 *   the **equipartition theorem** from thermodynamics, which states that energy is distributed equally among all degrees of freedom in thermal equilibrium, has an analogue in LLMs: the "thermal loss" is independent of the "sharpness" of the valley. this helps explain why models can generalize across tasks with very different structures.

 this thermodynamic view connects directly to the **Platonic Representation Hypothesis**. the convergence of different models on a shared representation can be seen as different physical systems (different model architectures, different training data) all cooling down and freezing into the **same ground state**. this ground state—the Platonic representation—is the configuration that represents the lowest possible free energy for a statistical model of oyou're world. it is the most efficient, most predictive compression of reality that these systems can find.